danielendler/start-berlin/content/en/sponsors.md

 # Cornelia

 # Daniel Endler
-Daniel is Germna / Brazilian and calls Berlin his hoem since 2015.
+Daniel is German / Brazilian and calls Berlin his home since 2015.
 He is a product manager in fintech startups, where he also met Philip and Cornelia.

 > I really want to help Sleman's family get settled in Berlin.
 Every family deserves a place to feel safe and welcomed.
-I really hope we can learn from this expeirnce and help more poeple come to Germany.
+I really hope we can learn from this experience and help more people come to Germany.

 [Daniel on LinkedIn](https://www.linkedin.com/in/endler/)